Hiking the Routeburn Track in Winter!

 When hiking in winter or venturing into any alpine terrain, there are risks that you need to be aware of, and some of these are especially magnified in the winter and spring.
 So before getting too excited about tackling the Routeburn in winter, here are some of the risks you need to be aware of and consider in your planning:

-Anytime there is a slope above you with snow, there is a avalanche risk.
+Anytime there is a slope above you with snow, or you are on one, there is a avalanche risk.
 Often, you may not be able to see the slopes above you, especially in the valley floor.
 Avalanches can reach incredible distances (run outs) from their point of release.

 Always assume there is a risk, even when the forecast may say otherwise.
-In the case of the Routeburn track, there are known avalanche paths that cross the track, and during or after heavy snowfall, as well as on clear days with the bright sun, avalanches do occur.
-It is wise to be especially conservative with avalanches.
+In the case of the Routeburn track, there are known avalanche paths that cross the track, and during or after heavy snowfall, as well as on clear days with the bright sun out, avalanches do occur.
+It is wise to be especially conservative with avalanches- they are deadly!

 The best way to handle avalanche risk is to do a avalanche safety/awareness course.
-They are well worth doing to gain some more understanding of the subject.
+They are well worth doing to gain some more understanding on the subject.

 You can find an online course HERE, however this is not a substitute for an actual avalanche safety course and will in no way prepare you for what you may encounter!